LEADDESK GENERAL TERMS AND CONDITIONS

 2.5 All Intellectual Property Rights in and to the LeadDesk Products are and shall at all times remain the sole and exclusive property of Supplier and/or any relevant third parties.
 Nothing in this Agreement shall constitute a transfer of any Intellectual Property Rights of Supplier or any third party to Customer.
 All rights not expressly granted to Customer shall be retained by Supplier.

-2.7 The Customer is responsible for acquiring any and all network, internet and telecommunications connections and all technical equipment required for using the LeadDesk Products (other than such technical equipment provided by Supplier, as the case may be)
+2.7 The Customer is responsible for acquiring any and all network, internet and telecommunications connections and all technical and operational equipment and environments required for using the LeadDesk Products in addition to configuring the user environment in accordance with the instructions provided by the Supplier (other than such technical equipment provided by Supplier, as the case may be).

 3.1 As a part of the LeadDesk Service provided herein Supplier shall use its commercially reasonable endeavors to provide general remote support and remote assistance to the Customer in using and setting up the LeadDesk Service acquired herein and provide consultation for the Customer’s reasonable questions related to the LeadDesk Service for a period of one (1) month as of the commencement of the LeadDesk Service, however, such support amounting at most to fifteen (15) personnel hours of Supplier.